pingcap/docs/faq/deploy-and-maintain-faq.md

 ---
 title: Deploy Operation and Maintenance FAQs
-summary: Learn about the FAQs related to TiDB deployment, operations and maintenance.
+summary: Learn about the FAQs related to TiDB deployment, operation and maintenance.
 ---

 # Deploy Operation and Maintenance FAQs

-This document summarizes the FAQs related to TiDB deployment, operations and maintenance.
+This document summarizes the FAQs related to TiDB deployment, operation and maintenance.

 ## Enviroment preparation